ajaimes07/Pymarceuticals-Inc/README.txt.txt

 Author: Aline Jaimes
 Date: 08/22/2019
 Title: Pymaceuticals-Inc
-Overview:Pymaceuticals specializes in drug-based, anti-cancer pharmaceuticals.
-In their most recent efforts, they've since begun screening for potential treatments to squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.
-In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
+Overview:Pymaceuticals specializes in drug-based anti-cancer pharmaceuticals.
+In their most recent efforts, they've begun screening for potential treatments to squamous cell carcinoma (SCC).In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.
-Your objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+Goal: Analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.

 This code:
 * Creates a scatter plot that shows how the tumor volume changes over time for each treatment.